CYBRA: History

+Awards

+In 2023, the company was announced as a winner of the annual AIM Case Study Competition in the area of automatic identification and data capture (AIDC).

 Location

-CYBRA's company headquarters are in Yonkers, New York.
+From its founding until 2025 CYBRA’s headquarters were in Yonkers, New York.
 In 2014, CYBRA relocated its headquarters to the iPark Hudson office park, near the Yonkers train station and waterfront.
-Their main office is where The Otis Elevator Company developed the first modern safety elevator.
-Sales and customer support personnel are located in West Seneca, New York.
+Their main office were where The Otis Elevator Company developed the first modern safety elevator.
+In 2025, CYBRA relocated its headquarters, along with its sales and technical support to West Seneca, New York.

 Products

 The company has developed products for different kinds of RFID and barcode software as well as companion hardware.
 Products include: